Precrastination, Procrastination and Nocrastination

 It may be that procrastination is an outcome of more intelligent processing happening at our unconscious mind that negates the ill-thought out planning done only by our conscious mind which was not in full contact with the reality.

-- After the job is done, you realize it can be done better, no harm contacting the person concerned and sharing your new ideas with them – they appreciated it and respect you for it.
+• After the job is done, you realize it can be done better, no harm contacting the person concerned and sharing your new ideas with them – they will appreciate it and respect you for it.

 So the mantra is Start Early and Finish Late, and go back to it to Follow-up.